keu/docs/astro/cli/astro-user-create.md

 :::

-Create a new user profile on Astronoemr Software.
+Create a new user profile on Astronomer Software.

 ## Usage